std::tuple

 Last element: Hello

-The standard library’s implementation of a tuple is a very basic implementation, with very limited capabilities.
+The standard library’s implementation of a tuple is quite basic, with very limited capabilities.
 The type does not provide any assistance with iteration.

-Additionally, the C++ language itself has limited support for iteration over heterogeneous collections like a tuple.
-That is planned to be addressed in future versions of the language, with a feature tentatively called expansion statements.
+Additionally, the C++ language itself has limited support for iteration over heterogeneous collections in general.
+That will be addressed in future language versions, with a feature tentatively called expansion statements.

-Until then, if we need that capability, we need to do a little more work.
-We could introduce a third-party library with a more robust implementation.
+Until then, if we need that capability, we must do a little more work.
+If our project relies heavily on tuples, we could introduce a third-party library with a more robust implementation.

 The following is an example using Boost.Hana in conjunction with a lambda expression.
 We cover lambda expressions in detail in our later chapter on functions: